 The process of hiring in-home help should be given consideration early, before the need strikes.
 Start conversations with the aging loved one about the future possibility of a trusted caregiver offering in-home care.
 An ideal situation is when you allow the senior to independently care for themselves as much as is feasible and for as long as possible, delegating only a few tasks to an in-home caregiver.
 Gradually introduce a caregiver.
 Don’t go overboard and hire in-home help to perform all tasks right away.

 Assess the Needs of the Senior in Your Life

 Does the aging individual require socialization?
 If so, you can arrange for an in-home caregiver to provide transportation to senior events and activities.
 Alternately, the caregiver can serve as a pleasant companion, offering social interactions to prevent the onslaught of loneliness or feelings of isolation in the senior’s life.

 If your loved one loses motivation to perform hygiene tasks, like grooming and bathing, or is unable to engage in the activities of daily living, an in-home caregiver will provide much-needed assistance.

 A senior who experiences the onset of dementia may forget to take prescription medications or gradually lose cognitive abilities.
 In such scenarios, skilled in-home help will cater to the medical needs of the elder.

-Estimate financial needs.
 Hiring in-home help costs money.
-In-home care in Florida, for example, has an average daily price tag of $116 or $42,328 yearly, if the care is 44 hours per week.
+In-home care in Arizona, for example, has an average price tag of $22.75/Hr.

 Alternately, assess the living arrangements.
 Weigh whether or not it would be more financially feasible if the senior moves in with you or you relocate to live with the aging loved one.
 Consider added expenses, like medications, doctor’s visits, home safety alterations, senior care supplies and food.